jamieyello/FuzzySharp/README.md

 ### Using Different Scorers
 Scoring strategies are stateless, and as such should be static.
 However, in order to get them to share all the code they have in common via inheritance, making them static was not possible.

-Currently one way around having to new up an instance everytime you want to use one is to use the cache.
+Currently one way around having to new up an instance every time you want to use one is to use the cache.
 This will ensure only one instance of each scorer ever exists.
 ```csharp
 var ratio = ScorerCache.Get<DefaultRatioScorer>();
 var partialRatio = ScorerCache.Get<PartialRatioScorer>();